stla/hakyllsource/posts/hypergeometric.md

     ## $convergence
     ## [1] TRUE

-Note that Robin Hankin s `gsl` package does an excellent job:
+Note that Robin Hankin's `gsl` package does an excellent job:

 ``` {.r}
 library(gsl)